How To Get Custody of the Dog

 As you’ve no doubt realized by now, the answer to this question depends largely on the law in the jurisdiction where you and your beloved pet reside.
 For this reason, it is best to seek out the advice of an experienced attorney who can guide you on the law in your area.

 A complicated and emotionally taxing pet custody dispute can be made easier with the benefit of a lawyer by your side.
-A family law attorney from an accomplished law firm can provide essential legal advice on marital assets, child custody, and restraining orders, all while guiding you through the nuances of divorce court.
+Visit the Super Lawyers directory to find a custody law attorney in your area.

 What do I do next?